Let's Go Round One More Time!

 Two ten-year-old boys, Robert Thompson and Jon Vennables, are charged with the abduction and murder of two-year-old James Bulger, whose dead body had been found on railway tracks near Walton in Liverpool.

-England footballer Bobby Moore dies from cancer on 24th February.
+England footballer Bobby Moore dies from cancer on 24th February, aged 51.

 On 28th February the US Air Force begins airlifting humanitarian aid supplies to war-torn Bosnia.